alexfazio/alexfazio/README.md

 I am a Python programmer, an AI enthusiast, and a co-founder of [Orgent](https://orgent.ai/welcome/orgentai), an independent AI consultancy.

-My work primarily involves assisting businesses in accelerating the adoption of generative AI, with a particular focus on agentive AI, also known as agentic workflows.
+My work primarily involves helping businesses accelerate the adoption of generative AI to achieve business outcomes more quickly, with a particular focus on agentive AI, also known as agentic workflows.

 ## 📫 Get in Touch